JSON Formatting Best Practices for APIs and Data Exchange

 // Production (26 bytes - 61% smaller)

-- Use our JSON Validator to catch syntax errors
+- Run it through our JSON Validator to catch syntax errors

-- Test with multiple parsers (JavaScript, Python, Java) to ensure compatibility
+- Test with multiple parsers (JavaScript, Python, Java) since they don't all behave the same

-jsonlint - Use JSON Schema to enforce structure and data types
+jsonlintto your CI/CD pipeline so bad JSON never gets merged - Use JSON Schema to enforce structure and types at the boundary

-- ✅ Always use double quotes for keys and string values
+- ✅ Double quotes for all keys and string values

 - ✅ No trailing commas

-- ✅ Consistent key naming (camelCase or snake_case)
+- ✅ One naming convention (camelCase or snake_case), used everywhere

-- ✅ Consistent data types for the same field
+- ✅ Same data types for the same fields across objects

 - ✅ Use